 In addition, in order to finance transaction costs in connection with an intended business combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required on a non-interest basis ("Working Capital Loans").
 If the Company completes the initial business combination, it will repay the Working Capital Loans.
-In the event that the initial business combination does not close, the Company may use a portion of the working Capital Loans.
+In the event that the initial business combination does not close, the Company may use a portion of the working capital held outside the trust account to repay the Working Capital Loans but no proceeds from the trust account would be used to repay the Working Capital Loans.
 Up to \$1,500,000 of such Working Capital Loans may be convertible into warrants of the post-business combination entity at a price of \$1.00 per warrant at the option of the lender.
 Such warrants would be identical to the private placement warrants.
 Except as set forth above, the terms of Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
 As of December 31, 2022 and 2021, the Company had no borrowings under the Working Capital Loans.